-Mixed precipitation of rain and snow
+Criteria for other precipitation types

-The same as for snow (since the rain/snow ratio is not subject to any measurement, a simple choice should be made).
+Mixed precipitation of rain and snow: The same as for snow (since the rain/snow ratio is not subject to any measurement, a simple choice should be made).

 Hail: The same as for rain.

 Ice pellets and snow pellets: The same as for snow.